 The Materials and Manufacturing Academy (M2A), incorporating the Centre for Doctoral Training in Functional Industrial Coatings (COATED), is a Swansea University initiative, funded by the European Social Fund via the Welsh Government, EPSRC & Industry, to provide industry led postgraduate research training in the areas of Functional Coatings, Computational Modelling, and Advanced Materials and Manufacturing.
-The funding enables full support of research projects and aims to develop the future leaders of industry who will drive forward the transformation of the manufacturing industry to becoming a high-tech & high-value added sector that will contribute to a strong and table economy.
+The funding enables full support of research projects and aims to develop the future leaders of industry who will drive forward the transformation of the manufacturing industry to becoming a high-tech & high-value added sector that will contribute to a strong and stable economy.

-On joining the M2A you will be transformed from a student into a Research Engineer (RE), enhancing your skillset and applying yourself to solve industrial problems and advancing the academic boundaries of the discipline.
+On joining the M2A you will be transformed from a student into a Research Engineer (RE), enhancing your skill-set and applying yourself to solve industrial problems and advancing the academic boundaries of the discipline.
 To support your studies, you will be supervised by both academics and industrialists as well as receiving mentorship from colleagues to guide you through your research and subsequent career.

-As a RE you will have all of your tuition fees covered and will receive a generous stipend to support your studies, and even better your stipend does not qualify for deductions (tax, NI, student load etc.).
+As a RE you will receive a generous stipend to support your studies and have your tuition fees covered.And even better your stipend does not qualify for deductions (tax, NI, student load etc.)

-- EngD: £20,000 pa (equivalent to a salary of \sim £28,000) - MSc: $\pounds 12,500$ pa (equivalent to a salary of $\sim \pounds 15,000$)
+- EngD: £20,000 pa + home fees for 4 years (equivalent to a salary of ~£28,000) - MSc: $\pounds 12,500$ + home fees for 1 year (equivalent to a salary of $\sim \pounds 15,000$)

-As an indication the average graduate engineer salary is \sim £26,000.
 On completion of your studies your higher qualification and experience will separate you from the competition and it is common for our graduates to have rapid career progression as a result of the skills they have gained.